Montana vacation rentals

 Montana easily earns its unofficial nickname: Big Sky Country.
 There’s something about the jagged peaks and sweeping prairies that make the horizons seem vaster in the Mountain West.
 Hundreds of lakes, alpine trails, and thrilling slopes help explain Montana’s allure as an outdoor adventure destination, where legendary national parks such as Glacier and the northern reaches of Yellowstone preserve some of America’s most pristine wildernesses.
 This is also a place meant for road trips.
 Threaded through with remote highways and scenic drives, the state’s landscapes vary dramatically as you move from one side to the other — from the Great Plains in the east to the grandeur of the Rocky Mountains in the west.
 When you finally roll into main cities such as Billings and Missoula, or popular destinations like Whitefish and Bozeman, you’ll find little urban centers known for their rising culinary scenes, craft breweries, and Montana’s unmistakably rugged culture.

-When is the best time to stay in a vacation rental in Montana?
+The best time to stay in a vacation rental in Montana

-Montana’s national parks get busiest in the peak months of July and August, so it’s advisable to book your vacation rental in advance.
+Montana’s national parks get busiest in the peak months of July and August.
 Summer offers the most predictably warm weather, which makes it ideal for hiking, swimming in the lakes and rivers, and backcountry excursions.
 Early fall sees crowds thin.
 September and early October are favorite months for solitude seekers.
 From December to March, snow in the Rocky Mountains lures the crowds back to the slopes around resort towns like Big Sky and Whitefish.
 Away from the resort towns, winter and spring can be somewhat unpredictable, with conditions generally a bit colder and snowier east of the continental divide.
 Heavy snowfall means remote roads are often not maintained, leaving many magnificent landscapes accessible only to experienced outdoors people.

 National Bison Range